Where do we offer training?

-Practical training starts at 8.00am sharp.
+Practical training starts at 8.00am or 9.15am sharp.
 Boat theory starts after completion of practical, approx 10.45am and end approx 3.00pm.
-PWC theory training is conducted after boat theory approx 2.45pm.
+PWC theory training is conducted after boat theory completion.

 Please note that we have limited seats for the practical component of training.
 For this reason, sometimes we need to conduct the practical training in two sessions.
-If this occurs and you are in the second group, we will let you know shortly after your booking.
-In that case you will start approx 09:15am.
+If this occurs and you are in the second group, we will let you know your start time shortly after your booking.

 Is lunch provided?